-The question of Why does my dog sleep with her eyes open? may seem concerning to most dog owners.
+If you see your dog sleep with her eyes open, you might become concerned.
 However, more often than not, the dog isn’t actually sleeping like that.

 Alternatively, the dog may be dreaming and has its eyes slightly ajar to stay vigilant in case there are some predators around.
 This trait, however, is slowly disappearing.